This Step: Get a Learner Permit

 - Traffic Education Learner License (TELL)―You must be at least 14 ½ years old and have started or successfully completed a traffic education course approved by the Department of Justice and the Superintendent of Public Instruction; this permit allows you to drive while accompanied by an approved supervising driver

-- Learner License―You must be at least 16 years old (without traffic education) or 15 with successful completion of an approved driver education course; this permit allows you to drive while accompanied by a licensed driver who is 18 or older
+- Learner License―You must be at least 16 years old (without traffic education) or 15 years old with successful completion of an approved driver education course; this permit allows you to drive while accompanied by a licensed driver who is 18 years old or older

 For more on permit restrictions, see Step 4: Practice Driving.
 Otherwise, follow the steps below to get the permit that’s right for you.